droidlabs/motion-prime/ROADMAP.md

 * Move bind keyboard events to forms.

 === 1.0.0
+* bug: content_vertical_alignment conflicts with padding.
+* bug: content_vertical_alignment has not ideal centering.
-* bug: if mp label do not have text and was set as hidden, it should unhide after setting text
+* bug: if mp label do not have text and was set as hidden, it should unhide after setting text.
 * bug: size_to_fit works incorrect with relative width.
 * bug: bind_keyboard_close breaks bind_guesture
 * bug: dealloc of Prime::Section will not be called for cell created in table_data using #map.